Imaging Blackness: Western

 During the early 1900s Western movies became the most popular genre in Hollywood.
-Herbert Jeffrey noticed the interest and appeal of the white singing cowboys on screen and the lack of African Americans that were cast in that role.
+Herbert Jeffrey noticed the interest and appeal of the White singing cowboys on screen and the lack of African Americans that were cast in that role.
 Even though, about one third of all cowboys that settled in the West were in fact African Americans.
-These cowboys escaped slavery and were often offered save houses with various Indian tribes.
-Consequently, after Herbert Jeffrey's hard work, the first black cowboy, Jeff Kincaid, made his first appearance on film in Harlem on the Prairie (1937).
-Despite the segregation laws set in place, Harlem on the Prairie was nationally distributed to both black and white theatres across the country.
+These cowboys escaped slavery and were often offered safehouses with various Native American tribes.
+Consequently, after Herbert Jeffrey's hard work, the first Black cowboy, Jeff Kincaid, made his first appearance on film in Harlem on the Prairie (1937).
+Despite segregation laws, Harlem on the Prairie was nationally distributed to both Black and White theatres across the country.
 The success of the film inspired many similar films and bettered the view of African Americans to society.
-For instance, following, the film The Bronze Buckaroo (1939), the first black western full-length musical, the African-American cowboy acts as the lead hero, saving the damsel in distress and then slowly rides off into the sunset.
+For instance, following, the film The Bronze Buckaroo (1939), the first Black Western full-length musical, the African-American cowboy acts as the lead hero, saving the damsel in distress and then slowly riding off into the sunset.